fusionpbx/fusionpbx-docs/source/applications/voicemail.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using switch variables provides the ability to adjust FusionPBX Voicemail features.
-These variables can be set in either Advanced -> Variables (having a global scope - loaded when the switch first starts) or in the dialplan (for a global *or* more flexible/domain specific scope).
+These variables can be set in either Dialplan -> global-variables or per domain with domain-variables dialplan.

 +---------------------------+----------------+
 | Name                      | Value          |